 Sometimes I even enjoy using honey instead of sugar in my black milk tea.
 Honey elevates this drink to another level.

-One of the most exciting parts about black milk tea is the combination of different textures.
+One of the most exciting parts about this boba tea is the combination of different textures.

 I love the creamy smoothness of the milk contrasted with the chewy tapioca pearls.